US Officials Keep Talking About The Manchester Attack And It’s Freaking Out European Allies

 The leaks come at a time when trust between the US intelligence services and others has been strained by the behavior of President Donald Trump, who shared classified details with Russian officials during an Oval Office meeting earlier this month.

-Shashank Joshi, a research fellow at the security think tank RUSI, told BuzzFeed News British authorities may need to address the apparent leaks by US intelligence sources of information obtained from the UK.
+Shashank Joshi, a research fellow at the security think tank Royal United Services Institute (RUSI), told BuzzFeed News British authorities may need to address the apparent leaks by US intelligence sources of information obtained from the UK.

 "UK officials will have other priorities at the moment, but when the dust settles they will be concerned by the way in which British information was leaked by US officials, sometimes hours ahead of its confirmation," Joshi said.
 "Police and intelligence officials would have had their reasons to hold back on key details, such as casualty figures and the method of attack, but this was impossible in a more international, free-wheeling media environment."